Becoming a Canadian Citizen

 The moment you arrive in Canada, you can start preparing to become a Canadian citizen.
-You will need to demonstrate a deep commitment to the country by living in Canada, learning to communicate in at least one of the official languages (English and French), learning about Canada and obeying Canadian laws.
+You will need to demonstrate a deep commitment to this country by living in Canada, learning to communicate in at least one of the official languages, learning about Canada and obeying Canadian laws.

 To be eligible for Canadian citizenship: